Artinian algebras and Jordan type

-According to Lemma \ref{PJTgenlem} the maximum Jordan type of a multiplication map $m_\ell$ for $\ell\in \mathfrak m_A$ (non-homogeneous) consistent with the Hilbert function $H=H(A)$ would be ${\sf P}(H)=(5,3^{11},1^2)$ with 14 parts for a linear form.
-For an element $\ell\in{\mathfrak m}$ the upper bound would be $P(H)= (5,3^{11},2)$ with 13 parts expected -- if a quadratic term in $\ell$ takes the kernel of the linear part $m_{\ell_1}$ on $A_1$ to an element of $A_3$ not in $\ell_1\cdot A_2 $.
-Here the generic Jordan type $P_\ell=(5,3^5,2^6,1^8)$ with 20 parts for $\ell\in A_1$ (see above) or even for $\ell\in \mathfrak m_A$ (verified for several random $\ell\in\mathfrak m_A$, by calculation in {\sf Macaulay}) is very far from these bounds. \end{example} 0.2cm R. Gondim applying work of T. Maeno and J. Watanabe \cite{MW} relating higher Hessians and Lefschetz properties, exhibited Gorenstein algebras $A$ with bihomogeneous dual generators of the form $F=\sum \mu_i\nu_i$, in $\mathfrak F={\sf k}_{DP}[X,U]$, such that $A$ does not satisfy weak Lefschetz, or, sometimes, has generic Jordan type strictly between WL and SL \cite{Go}.
+According to Theorem \ref{thm:contig} the maximum Jordan type of a multiplication map $m_\ell$ for $\ell\in \mathfrak{m}_A$ (non-homogeneous) consistent with the Hilbert function $H=H(A)$ would be $P_c(H)=(5,3^{11},1^2)$ with 14 parts for a linear form.
+For an element $\ell\in{\mathfrak{m}}$ the upper bound would be $P(H)= (5,3^{11},2)$ with 13 parts expected -- if a quadratic term in $\ell$ takes the kernel of the linear part $m_{\ell_1}$ on $A_1$ to an element of $A_3$ not in $\ell_1\cdot A_2 $.
+Here the actual generic linear Jordan type $P_\ell=(5,3^5,2^6,1^8)$ with 20 parts for $\ell\in A_1$ (see above) or even for $\ell\in \mathfrak{m}_A$ (verified for several random $\ell\in\mathfrak{m}_A$, by calculation in \textsc{Macaulay2}) is very far from these bounds; therefore, $A$ does not have the Lefschetz property relative to $H$ of Definition \ref{def:relativeLef}. \end{example} 0.2cm R. Gondim applying work of T. Maeno and J. Watanabe \cite{MW} relating higher Hessians and Lefschetz properties, exhibited Gorenstein algebras $A$ with bihomogeneous dual generators of the form $F=\sum \mu_i\nu_i$, in $\mathfrak{F}=\mathsf{k}_{DP}[X,U]$, such that $A$ does not satisfy weak Lefschetz, or, sometimes, has generic Jordan type strictly between WL and SL \cite{Go}.
 Here are two examples from R. Gondim.\footnote{The first example is from R. Gondim's talk at the workshop ``Lefschetz Properties and Artinian algebras'' at BIRS on March 15 2016, at ``https://www.birs.ca/workshops/2016/16w5114/files/Gondim.pdf''.
-The second is a private communication from R. Gondim, following a discussion there with the first author.} \begin{example}(R. Gondim) Consider the cubic $f\in\mathfrak F$
+The second is a private communication from R. Gondim, following a discussion there with the first author.} \begin{example}(R. Gondim) Consider the cubic $f\in\mathfrak{F}$

-The associated algebra $A = R/I$, of Hilbert function $H(A)=(1,8,8,1)$ with $I =\Ann(f )$ does not have the WLP: the map $\ell:A_1\to A_2$ is not injective for any $\ell\in A_1$.
+The associated algebra $A = R/I$, of Hilbert function $H(A)=(1,8,8,1)$ with $I =\Ann f$ does not have the WLP: the map $\ell:A_1\to A_2$ is not injective for any $\ell\in A_1$.
 The algebra $ A$ is presented by 28 quadrics:

-and has Jordan type $(4, 2, 2, 2, 2, 2, 2, 1, 1)$ so strictly less than $H(A)^\vee = (4, 2, 2, 2, 2, 2, 2, 2)$.
-A random element (non-homogeneous) gives the same Jordan type (calculation in {\sc Macaulay~2}). \end{example} \begin{example} (R. Gondim) Let $F=XU^{[3]}+YUV^{[2]}+ZU^{[2]}V\in\mathfrak F={\sf k}_{DP}[U,V,X,Y,Z]$.
-Consider $R={\sf k}[u,v,x,y,z]$ and the algebra $A = R/I, I=\Ann F$, where
+and has Jordan type $(4, 2^6, 1, 1)$ so strictly less than $H(A)^\vee = (4, 2^7)$.
+A random element (non-homogeneous) gives the same Jordan type (calculation in \textsc{Macaulay2}). \end{example} \begin{example} (R. Gondim) Let $F=XU^{[3]}+YUV^{[2]}+ZU^{[2]}V\in\mathfrak{F}=\mathsf{k}_{DP}[U,V,X,Y,Z]$.
+Consider $R=\mathsf{k}[u,v,x,y,z]$ and the algebra $A = R/I, I=\Ann F$, where